What this page is

 | Dubai residential price appreciation — 2025 | ~10% YoY | Engel & Völkers, April 2026 | Med-High | Market-level average; location-specific outcomes vary significantly |

-The chart below visualises the two price series for which we have anchor data points: the YEIDA authority plot allotment rate (2024 and 2026 scheme) and the Yamuna Expressway apartment price series (2020 and 2025, per MagicBricks via Business Today).
-Intermediate values in the chart series are interpolated estimates — only the anchor data points carry the confidence ratings above.
+The two price series for which we have anchor data points: the YEIDA authority plot allotment rate (2024 and 2026 scheme) and the Yamuna Expressway apartment price series (2020 and 2025, per MagicBricks via Business Today).
+Intermediate values are interpolated estimates — only the anchor data points below carry the confidence ratings above.

 The most common source of NRI investor error in this corridor is treating broker marketing figures as verified facts.
 This table makes the distinction explicit.
 Government and authority data are listed separately from broker and analyst estimates.
 Knowing which is which is the whole point of this index.